Chignecto Bay: Hydrography

 Many small named bays line the Bay's coast including Salisbury Bay at the mouths of the Upper Salmon River and Cleveland Brook, site of the Village of Alma, NB.

 Chignecto Bay is a northern extension of a rift valley that forms much of the Bay of Fundy.

 Toponymy

-The name "Chignecto" derives from the Mi'kmaq name Siknikt, meaning "drainage place", the name of the Mi'kmaq District in which the bay is located.
+Chignecto is derived from the Mi'kmaq language, but its exact etymology is unclear.
+It may be from Sigunikt 'foot cloth', possibly alluding to a Mi'kmaq legend.
+Or it may be from Siknikt, 'drainage place'; the latter (as Siknikt or Signigt, in longer form Sikniktewa'kik or Signigtewa'gi) is today the name of the Mi'kma'ki district in which the bay is located.

 Shorebird wildlife areas

 The head of Cumberland Basin is an important migrating area for many shorebirds.
 A large portion of it is protected as a wildlife sanctuary known as the Chignecto National Wildlife Area.
 It includes the 10.2 km2 John Lusby National Wildlife Area, which is recognized as a Ramsar Wetland of International Importance since October 1985.